Big Bear Solar Observatory: Transfer of operations

 In 1995, when professor Zirin announced his intent to retire as the director, Caltech began to search for a successor.
 Eventually, the university decided to change the focus of what had been a solar-physics slot in the astrophysics department and to look for another organization to take over the observatory.
 By the spring of 1996, Caltech announced that the New Jersey Institute of Technology (NJIT) would run the BBSO.
 The agreement was signed in early 1997 to have NJIT lease the land and buildings from Caltech until 2048.
-The instruments and grants, worth about $1.6 million a year at that time, were transferred to NJIT on July 1, 1997.
+The instruments and grants, worth about $1.6 million per year at that time, were transferred to NJIT on July 1, 1997.

 After the transfer, the directorship of BBSO passed to NJIT professor Philip R. Goode.
 Currently NJIT professor Wenda Cao is BBSO director.
 Funding comes from NASA, the National Science Foundation, the United States Air Force, and other agencies.